cmadland/teaching/pages/03.edci335-202109/01.home/04.learning-motivation-theory/item.md

 If you would like, we can schedule a time to meet in Zoom so you can ask your questions and get responses all at once rather than a bajillion emails.

+I hope to see you in our Zoom meeting at 3PM (Pacific time)!

 [plugin:content-inject](_week-2)